panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Since `hero` ref is reactive, the change `hero.value.name = 'Joker'` is also reflected on the screen by changing from `'Batman'` to `'Joker'`.

-Changes to an object in ref is deeply reactive.
+Changes to an object in ref are deeply reactive.

 *Side note: if you don't want deeply reactive refs, consider using [shallowRef()](https://vuejs.org/api/reactivity-advanced.html#shallowref) API.*

 ## 5. Template refs

-Usually you don't have to access and manipulate DOM elements directly.
+Usually, you don't have to access and manipulate DOM elements directly.
 Just let Vue take care of everything regarding DOM.

 But there are situations when you need to access DOM elements.
 For example, when integrating a 3rd party code that isn't Vue-aware.